rspamd/rspamd.com/doc/quickstart.md

     10.0.0.0/8
     fe80::/64

-There is a special module called `multimap` that allows you to define your own maps without writing lua rules.
+There is a special module called `multimap` that allows you to define your maps without writing Lua rules.
 You can check the module's [documentation]({{ site.baseurl }}/doc/modules/multimap.html) and create your configuration in `local.d/multimap.conf`.

 ## Configuring RBLs